Chester city walls

 The rebuilding of Chester’s historic Northgate Steps, which began in September 2019 is now complete.
 A set of solid, vertical steps have been revealed now the scaffold has been removed, bringing this famous section of the City Walls back to its former glory and preserving it for future generations for many years to come.
 Handrails have been installed and a mysterious-looking polymer panel has been put in place on the landing - this is only a temporary measure while plans to display archaeology from the site via a viewing chamber are in progress.

-Although work at Northgate Steps is complete, a section of wall immediately west of the site also needs to be investigated in phase two of the repairs, so this section of the famous City Walls will not be fully open to public until later this year.
+Although work at Northgate Steps was completed recently, a section of wall immediately west of the site also needed to be investigated in phase two of the repairs, however this section of the famous City Walls will be fully open to public before the Christmas holidays.

 Recent collapse on the City Walls